royaltm/node-zmq-raft/PROTO.md

 The client upon receiving a response with status=2 or status=3 with the last snapshot chunk should send a follow up request message replacing previous LOG INDEX frame with the value of the LOG INDEX from the response message (no. 4), retaining the "request id" frame value of the previous request.

 The client upon receiving a response with status=3 and the response does not contain the last snapshot chunk, should send a follow up request message retaining the "previous LOG INDEX" frame (no. 4) and the "request id" frame value of the previous request.
-The client may optionally add an expected "next snapshot byte offset" (no. 5) for extra validation.
+The client may optionally add an expected "next snapshot chunk byte offset" (no. 5) for extra validation.

-The client upon receiving response with status=0 should follow the "broken known leader state" procedure.
+The client upon receiving a response with status=0 should follow the "broken known leader state" recovery procedure.

-The client upon receiving response with status=1 should end an RPC with a success.
+The client upon receiving a response with status=1 should end an RPC with a success.

 Before receiving the last response with a status=1, the client may stop the server peer from sending further responses (allowing server to clean up the reserved pipeline sooner) by including frame no. 4 with a 0 in the follow up request message.
 Without it, the pipeline is being cleaned up after REQUEST_ENTRIES_TTL (default: 5-7 seconds).
 There is a hard limit of request entries RPCs being served in parallel, indicated by a: REQUEST_ENTRIES_HIGH_WATERMARK constant (8000).
-If the number of concurrent request entries is reached, new requests will be silently ignored by the peer until the number of the requests being served will drop below the watermark number.
+If the number of concurrent request entries is reached, new requests will be silently ignored by the peer until the number of the requests being served will drop below the watermark.

 RequestLogInfo RPC
 ------------------

+Use this message to request information about the peer's individual log state.
+The reponse to this request is always positive, regardles of the RAFT state of the peer the response is being received from.

 Request frames: